mlr7/Fort-Tejon-Earthquake-in-1857/README.md

 * The largest foreshocks and aftershocks of the 1857 M 7.9 Fort Tejon earthquake occurring on the central and southern segments of the fault.
 The Fort Tejon earthquake caused significant ground displacement along the fault, with a maximum offset of approximately 9 meters (30 feet).

-* Archived first-hand accounts from 1857 through 1862 were analyzed, grouping felt reports temporally and assigning modified Mercalli intensities to each site.
+* Archived first-hand accounts from 1857 through 1862 have been collected and analyzed, grouping felt reports temporally and assigning modified Mercalli intensities to each site.

-* A modified grid-search algorithm was used to find the location and magnitude of each event, consistent with assigned intensities.

 * At least two foreshocks ("dawn" and "sunrise"), estimated at magnitudes M 6.1 and M ~ 5.6 respectively, were located on or near the Parkfield segment of the San Andreas fault before the main shock.